gracefulife/clova-developer-guide/en/CEK/Guides/BuildClovaHomeExtension/Handle_Clova_Home_Extension_Request.md

     }
   }
 }
 ```

 {% endraw %}

-The received message is analyzed and the request is sent to the URI of the IoT service.
-At which point, the previously obtained access token is passed together.
-Then, you analyze the fields, process the user request, and return a [response message](#ReturnClovaHomeExtensionResponse).
+Analyze the received message and dispatch the user requests controlling the IoT appliance via URI supported by the IoT service.

+Make sure to send the [response message](#ReturnClovaHomeExtensionResponse) together with the previously obtained access token.